kcossifos/AppStore2/README.md

                }
            ]
  }

 ```
-## Single App Page
+## Read a single App
-To get a single app
+To get a single app in the dynamic api
 ```
 Method: GET
 URL: /api/v1/apps/1